gatezh/chef-claude/README.md

 ## Usage

-- Enter comma-separated ingredients and submit.
+- Enter available ingredients
+- When you enter at least 4 ingredients **Get a recipe** button appears; press to get a recipe
 - Frontend sends request to the Worker URL; Worker queries Hugging Face API and returns recipe suggestions.
 - Display results in a clear format.